matrix-io/matrixio-kernel-modules/README.md

 ```
 dtoverlay=matrixio
 ```
 Then reboot your device.
-It allows and activates the MATRIXIO Kernel modules. **MATRIX HAL and MALOS layer don't support this configuration**.
+It allows and activates the MATRIXIO Kernel modules.